 Walk a Mile brings people together to speak about mental health and 'walk a mile in each other’s shoes'.
 Find out more about breaking down mental health stigma one conversation at a time.

-One of the main focuses of Walk a Mile is health and social care, to bring together professionals, carers and people with lived experience, people who may normally stigmatise each other, to walk together, to get to know each other and walk a mile in each other’s shoes.
-It’s a great activity that anyone who cares about tackling stigma can take part in.
+One of the original focuses of Walk a Mile was to tackle stigma in health and social care, bringing together professionals, carers and people with lived experience, people who may normally stigmatise each other, to walk together, to get to know each other and walk a mile in each other’s shoes.

 We're always delighted to help people to arrange their own Walk a Mile events.
 If you're interested in putting on a walk, please fill out the form below.